meysam-motaharfar/Olist-SQL-Project/README.md

 # Project Overview

-This project focuses on performing an Exploratory Data Analysis (EDA) using SQL on the publicly available Olist e-commerce dataset from Kaggle.
-The dataset contains information about orders, customers, sellers, products, payments, and reviews from a Brazilian e-commerce platform.
-The goal is to extract meaningful insights by analyzing customer behavior, sales trends, product performance, and order dynamics.
+This project aims to conduct an Exploratory Data Analysis (EDA) using SQL on the publicly available Olist e-commerce dataset from Kaggle.
+The dataset provides comprehensive information about orders, customers, sellers, products, payments, and reviews within the context of a Brazilian e-commerce platform.
+The primary objective is to extract actionable insights related to customer behavior, sales performance, product popularity, and order dynamics.

+In this analysis, we focus on answering critical business and data-driven questions to uncover trends and patterns that can guide future business decisions.
+The project uses SQL for data querying and PostgreSQL as the database management system for handling and analyzing the data.

 # Dataset Source and Overview